 Both of Grace's children from her first marriage were living with her at The Hollies, Boreham Street at the time the 1911 census was taken

 In 1911 Reginald Greene-taylor was a butchers assistant.
 He married twice.
 On 31 December 1921 he married Edith Maria Fry formerly Crawford at Lambeth Registrar Office.
 Reginald was 31 years old, a wholesale butcher, the son of Joseph Greene Taylor (deceased), actor.
 Edith was 34 years old, the divorced wife of William Henry Fry and the daughter of Andrew Crawford (deceased), butler.
 The witnesses were E J Hall and M Hodger (Reg Gen Dec Qtr 1921 Lambeth 1d 770).
 Edith Maria Crawford had married William Henry Fry on 18 January 1911 (Reg Gen March Qtr 1911 Lambeth 1d 377).
 They divorced in 1918 (National archives J77/1404/3127), but Edith later had a daughter Edith Dee Fry, born on 12 January 1920.
+It is believed that daughter Edith was in fact Reginald's daughter.
 Edith Maria Greene-taylor of 119 Norwood Road, Herne Hill, Surrey died on 27 May 1925 at Charing Cross Hospital, Strand (Reg Gen June 1925 St Martin 1a 499).
 Probate was granted to Reginald Greene Taylor, meat salesman.